ryansgot/forsuredbcompiler/README.md

 ## Revisions

+## 0.9.4
+- more efficient Resolver class generation
+- breaks API for your platform's use because the FSJoin class has changed.

 ### 0.9.3
 - More robust querying API for finding/ordering by columns of joined tables.
 - Generated Resolver classes are now abstract and have their own ```Base``` class declaration.